CiaccoDavide/BackgroundPage/README.md

-Display an html page as your desktop background (on top of the icons, behind any window)
+Display an html page as your desktop background (over the icons, behind any window)

 > ⚠  For now only the source code for Qt Creator is avaiable.
 >